 The Sunrise Powerlink is a 120-mile, $1.9 billion power line that Citizens developed, financed, and built in partnership with San Diego Gas & Electric.
 This project received its permits in 2010 and began commercial operation in 2012.
 The Sunrise Powerlink has enabled SDG&E to meet three important objectives:

 Citizens Energy financed a large portion of this line in Imperial County, and is using 50% of its profits from this investment to assist low-income and elderly families in Imperial Country with their energy needs, such as installing free solar panels on their roofs.
-Read more about the Solar Homes Initiative.
+Read more about the Solar Homes Program.

 Peter F. Smith, Chief Operating Officer